 This post may contain affiliate links.
 Booking through these links generates a small commission for me at no extra cost to you.
 Thanks for your support!
-All prices are in NZD.

 Is a weekend in Waitomo enough time?

-Day 1: Weekend in Waitomo
+Day 1 in Waitomo

 Dive right in and check out the glow worm-y goodness on the first day of your weekend in Waitomo.
 Tours run as early as 8:30 AM, and the earlier you go, the more likely you are to avoid the crowds.
-Lots of people book day trips from Auckland and arrive closer to noon.
+Lots of people book Waitomo day trips from Auckland and arrive closer to noon.

 Visit a glow worm cave (or two)